Do1e

 • uv cache clean: Delete uv cache

-• rmoldvs: Delete old versions of vscode-server (needs to be used in the vscode terminal)
+• rmoldvs: Delete old version of vscode-server

 Check GPU Usage Status#